 Starting in 2012, NJ Appleseed helped the Newark Water Group use the Initiative and Referendum process to prevent the City from privatizing its water system.
-The petition supported an ordinance compelling the dissolution of the Newark Watershed Community Development Corporation (“NWCDC”), the quasi-public entity that maintained the city’s watershed property and operated the treatment plant, and reconstituting the Newark Water Department.
-After the City Council adopted the ordinance, we defended the Committee of Petitioners when the Mayor of Newark sued the City Council and the Committee.
+The petition supported an ordinance compelling the dissolution of the Newark Watershed Conservation & Development Corporation (“NWCDC”), the quasi-public entity that maintained the city’s watershed property and operated the treatment plant, and reconstituting the Newark Water Department.
+After the City Council adopted the ordinance and the Mayor of Newark sued the City Council and the Committee, we defended the Committee of Petitioners..
 When the NWCDC intervened in support of the Mayor’s challenge, we counterclaimed against it and its trustees for unlawful operation.
 Although the Ordinance was found by a judge to be unlawful, the NWCDC was forced into receivership.
 It ceased to operate in 2013 and its functions have been transferred to Newark’s Water and Sewer Department.

 In re Initiated Petition regarding a Proposed Save Our Water Ordinance, ESX-L-6649-12 (2012-2014).

 Brief in Opposition to Order to Show Cause.

 Brief in Support of Motion to Transfer and Amend.